 At this point, it can feel as if you hit a brick wall.
 But the good news is, debt validation can offer you a solution.

-Medical conditions are unexpected.
-Normal people don’t plan to save for unexpected medical expenses – or divorces – or layoffs.
-So, when these types of conditions occur, people are caught off guard, and often use credit cards to pay the bills that pop up.
+Ordinary people don’t plan to save for unexpected medical expenses – or divorces – or layoffs.
+So, when these types of conditions occur, people are caught off guard, and often use credit cards to pay the bills.

 Once we explain all available options to people, most will choose Debt Validation.